jachymb/jachymb.github.io/_posts/2024-10-17-counting-events.md

 The challenge here is computing the inverse Laplace transform.
 This requires techniques of complex analysis even for the simplest cases and to my knowledge an analytic solution doesn't exist in most cases.

-Only solution other than reproducing the exponential-Poisson relation above that I was able to find for continuous time was for the Erlang distribution, which is a sum of i.i.d. exponential waiting times, so it's a generalization.
+Only solution other than reproducing the exponential-Poisson relation (cool exercise btw) above that I was able to find for continuous time was for the Erlang distribution, which is a sum of i.i.d. exponential waiting times, so it's a generalization.
 In this case, when the waiting time is $\mathrm{Erlang(\alpha, \beta)}, \alpha \in \mathbb{N}, \beta \in \mathbb{R}^+$, then we get: